piratfm/eti-tools/README.md

   and follow the instructions

 * [libzmq](http://zeromq.org) - optional: for ZeroMQ output of NI-to-HTTP converter (possible re-mux of ETI-streams containing DAB/DAB+ streams).
-Comment it in `Makefile` if this option is not needed (see below).
+Uncomment it in `Makefile` if this option is needed (see below).

 Installation
 ----------------